BP2022-AP1/bp2022-ap1/README.md

 Run `poe dev` to start the database, a celery-worker, a redis database, and the development server.
 You can access the endpoint of the REST-API at port 5010.

+### `poe dev-without-celery`

+Run `poe dev-without-celery` to start the database, a redis database, and the development server.
+You can access the endpoint of the REST-API at port 5010.
+The command disables the celery worker and doesn't show the GUI representation of the simulation.

 ### `poe prod`

 Run `poe prod` to start the database, celery-worker, a redis database, and the waitress production server.
 You can access the endpoint of the REST-API at port 8090.